-When you are seeking audition opportunities, headshots show how you look but showreel or demo reel shows how you act.
+When you are seeking audition opportunities, headshots show how you look but a showreel or demo reel shows how you act.
 So always send your acting showreel with headshots to casting agents.

-A showreel or sometimes called a demo reel contains a compilation of different clips of your acting skills.
-You can add clips of your past experience or if you have no experience you can shoot different scenes by yourself and make a demo reel.
+A showreel or sometimes called a demo reel, contains a compilation of different clips of your acting skills.
+You can add clips of your past experience, or if you have no experience, you can shoot different scenes by yourself and make a demo reel.

 What kind of clips do you want in a demo reel?

 To begin with, keep a clip of your introduction.
 The introduction should contain details like our name, age, height, weight, where you come from, past experience, language, and different skills.
 And the duration of the introduction clip has to be less than 30 seconds.

 After that, you can add a compilation of different clips showing your acting skills.